Protect your TSP account

 Create a user ID and secure password that are unique to your TSP account, and don’t share them with anyone.
 Your user ID, password, and PIN are your business, and no one at the TSP will ever need to know that information for any reason.
 If your browser offers autocomplete, disable it so it doesn’t store your My Account login credentials.

-3. Consider adding a “hold” on loan and withdrawal requests.
+3. Consider adding a “hold” on your account to prevent fraudulent loan and withdrawal requests.

-You’ll continue to receive any installment payments that you set up previously with a withdrawal request.
+With a hold in place, you’ll continue to receive any installment payments that you set up previously with a withdrawal request.
 We will also continue making IRS required minimum distributions (RMDs) and any court-ordered payments from your account.
-The hold on your account will remain in place until you call the ThriftLine and request to remove the hold.

 Other ways to help prevent fraud